-By timothy from Slashdot's pretty-damning-stuff department
+By Soulskill from Slashdot's our-internet-is-a-vengeful-internet department

 An anonymous reader writes: The NY Times Magazine has an insightful article putting into words how I've felt about information-age culture for a while now.
 It's about a phenomenon dubbed the "loser edit."
 The term itself was born out of reality TV — once an outcome had been decided while the show was still taping, the producers would comb back through the footage and selectively paste together everything that seemed to foreshadow the loser's fall.
 When the show actually aired, it thus had an easy-to-follow narrative.

 But as the information age has overtaken us, the "loser edit" is something that can happen to anyone.
 Any time a celebrity gets into trouble, we can immediately search through two decades of interviews and offhand comments to see if there were hints of their impending fall.
 It usually becomes a self-reinforcing chain of evidence.
 The loser edit happens for non-celebrities too, using their social media posts, public records, leaked private records, and anything else available through search.

 The worst part is, there's no focal point for the blame.
 The news media does it, the entertainment industry does it, and we do it to ourselves.
 Any time the internet gets outraged about something, there are a few people who happily dig up everything they can about the person they now feel justified in hating — and thus, the loser edit begins.Read Replies (0)